byu-ilab/1keybrowserextension/README.md

 We are working on getting the browser extension compliant with version 3 of the Let's Authenticate protocol.
 The following are working:

 - creating an account with the CA
+- login with local password, logout
+- route guards so that user is directed to correct page when loading the extension
+- hopefully got encrypted vaults working.
+Need to see if the keypair or cert is good, for example

+- TBD check other pages for route guards
+- TBD reset if forget password
+- TBD renewing auth certificate
+- login to websites and remote vault

 ## Development